AxisCommunications/acap-computer-vision-sdk-examples/object-detector-cpp/README.md

   ```shell
     ./run.sh <CAMERA_IP>
   ```
 ***Note:*** Environment variables can be set which takes away the need to give the build/upload/run scripts arguments.
-Modify and source the script user-env.sh to set these environment varaibles.
+Modify and source the script user-env.sh to set these environment variables.

 ### The expected output: